Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics---DRAFT-update.md

 In JavaScript, all function arguments are in fact optional.
 This presents both convenience and some risk.

-Additional trailing arguments can be given to functions with great ease - p5.js uses this extensively, eg. [rect() call.](https://p5js.org/reference/#/p5/rect) However it can be difficult to know how many arguments are actually used, without good documentation, or access to the source code of the function.
+Additional trailing arguments can be given to functions with great ease - p5.js uses this extensively, eg. [rect() call.](https://p5js.org/reference/#/p5/rect) However it can be difficult to know how many arguments are actually available, without good documentation, or access to the source code of the function.

 Any arguments not supplied, but which the function attempts to use, have the value `undefined`.